samtupy/nvgt/doc/src/references/include/Token Generation (token_gen.nvgt)/!token_gen.md

 # Token generation include
-Allows you to easily generate random strings of characters of any length.
+Allows you to easily generate random strings of characters of any length in a given mode.